greluc/blaustein-led/CONTRIBUTING.md

 Provide more context by answering these questions:

-* *Did the problem start happening recently,* (for example, after updating to a new version of Rust-FlightPlan), or was this always a problem?
+* *Did the problem start happening recently,* (for example, after updating to a new version of Blaustein LED), or was this always a problem?
-* If the problem started happening recently, *can you reproduce the problem in an older version of Rust-FlightPlan?*
+* If the problem started happening recently, *can you reproduce the problem in an older version of Blaustein LED?*
   What is the most recent version in which the problem doesn't happen?
-  You can download older versions of Rust-FlightPlan from the release's directory.
+  You can download older versions of Blaustein LED from the release's directory.
 * *Can you reliably reproduce the issue?*
   If not, provide details about how often the problem happens and under which conditions it normally happens.
 * If the problem is related to working with files (for example, opening and editing files), *does the problem happen for all files and projects or only some?* Is there anything special about the files you're using?